-Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the State Board of Education's standards and rules, and may not be the same as the requirements for graduation from Pfeiffer as listed in the catalog of entry.
+Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the regulations, standards, and rules established by the NC General Assembly and the NC State Board of Education, and may not be the same as the requirements for graduation from Pfeiffer as listed in the catalog of entry.
 Teacher candidates should consult with their advisors to be sure that both sets of requirements are met.

 In order to complete the Teacher Education Program within a four-year span, teacher candidates must declare the major early, carry at least 15 SH each semester, and keep courses in sequence.
-All transferred courses applying towards the Teacher Education Program must have been completed within five (5) years of admission to Pfeiffer.